-- Allocate 5-10% of the normal developmental budget for disaster management and mitigation activities. - Incorporate risk reduction measures in normal developmental plans. - Undertake a budgetary exercise at the State Level to raise additional resources necessary for improvement and modernisations of existing arrangements, training and important disaster management related activities which cannot be covered under normal budget. - Draw up project proposals and mobilise additional resources from national and international agencies including the Central Government. - As per the SDRF norm, 5% of SDRF shall be used for procurement of critical equipment for disaster response. - State Govt. may make a comprehensive proposal for allocation of sufficient budget for disaster management. - State Government may make a provision of putting at least 5% of annual budget for disaster management purposes and integration of disaster risk reduction issues in development planning. - Special emphasis may be given towards implementation of projects through NDMA, DONER, UN and multi-lateral donor agencies. - State budget should have a component for disaster risk reduction purposes. - As per the Govt. of India communication to the State (Ministry of Finance vide their letter no. 55(5)PF.
-II/2011, dated 6th Jan, 2014), States may ensure the use of 10% flexi-fund within the CSS for disaster mitigation and for medium/ long term restoration purposes, the guidelines have been circulated to all the departments for compliance.
+- Allocate 5-10% of the normal developmental budget for disaster management and mitigation activities, both structural and non-structural. - Explore the possibilities of securing funds for seismic risk mitigation in particular. - Incorporate risk reduction measures in normal developmental plans. - Undertake a budgetary exercise at the State Level to raise additional resources necessary for improvement and modernisations of existing equipment, enhancing response capacity and important disaster management related activities which cannot be covered under normal budget. - Draw up project proposals and mobilise additional resources from national and international agencies including the Central Government for procuring hi-tech equipment & advanced technology for early warning, construction of multi-purpose shelters. - As per the SDRF norm, 5% of SDRF shall be used for procurement of critical equipment for disaster response.
+Focus on fire & emergency services specifically fire stations and firefighting equipment. - Special emphasis may be given towards implementation of projects through NDMA, DONER, UN and multi-lateral and bi- lateral donor agencies. - As per the Govt. of India communication to the State (Ministry of Finance vide their letter no. 55(5) PF.
+II/2011, dated 6th Jan, 2014), States may ensure the use of 10% flexi-fund within the CSS for disaster mitigation and for medium/ long term restoration purposes, the guidelines have been circulated to all the departments for compliance. - Financial audit of every department yearly for transparency.